 21. What happens if the airline loses my car seat?

 Airlines lose bags from time to time and this can include your much-needed car seat.
 And, yes, it has happened to me!
-Apparently the TSA has been screening car seats more carefully in 2015 and they are sometimes held back for additional screening and don’t make your flight.
+The TSA has gone through several periods of time where they have screened car seats more carefully.
+As a result, car seats can occasionally be held back for additional screening and fail to make your flight.

 If the airline you are flying doesn’t have loaners, ask if they will check with other airlines or even the rental car companies that might have a spare.
 Worst case scenario?
 Send one parent in your rental car or a taxi to the closet Target or Walmart and buy one.
 Try to make the airline agree to reimburse you there and then (some airlines have language that they are not responsible for lost car seats in their contracts of carriage, but it never hurts to ask).